pydantic/pydantic/docs/usage/models.md

 assert m.model_dump() == {'x': 1}
 ```

-If you want to error instead you can set this via `model_config`:
+If you want this to raise an error, you can achieve this via `model_config`:

 ```py
 from pydantic import BaseModel, ConfigDict, ValidationError